 Table C1.
-Summary of the Sectoral Decarbonization Approach for Electricity Generation Project Finance

-Cate egory Framework a Target audience The target audience for this target setting framework are financial institutions with project finance portfolios in the power sector.
-Asset class Project finance for electricity generation.
-Project finance for electricity generation.
-Sectors Targets are set at portfolio emissions for project finance for the povesector.
-For a target to qualify, it has to be set for a minimum share of financed emissions from portfolio of electricity generation project finance, as defined in the SBTi Target Validation Criteria for financial institutions.
+Summary of the Sectoral Decarbonization Approach for Electricity Generation Project Finance financed emissions from portfolio of electricity generation project finance, as defined in the SBTi Target Validation Criteria for financial institutions.
 Inputs - data Annual emissions data can be sourced and estimated from direct disclosure of projects' GHG emissions or fuel use; or public database on average emissions factors for power generation.
-Inputs - Science-based targets are derived from a global sectoral decarbonization pathway in line with keeping global warming well-below 2°C. S pathways Targets set using regional pathways will be assessed against global pathways.
-Mechanics Attribution approach Attribution for projects emissions to portfolio should be based on the ratio of outstanding investment versus the total project size on an annual basis (e.g., 2018 project emissions x 2018 year-end outstanding loan principal/project's total assets (equity + debt). ^a Outputs The output will be an emission intensity target (gCO $2$ /kWh) at the portfolio level.
+S Inputs - pathways Science-based targets are derived from a global sectoral decarbonization pathway in line with keeping global warming well-below 2°C. Targets set using regional pathways will be assessed against global pathways.
+Targets set using regional pathways can be accepted if they are equally or more ambitious than targets set using global pathways.
+Mechanics Attribution approach The financial institution accounts for a portion of the annual emissions of the financed project determined by the ratio between the institution's outstanding amount (numerator) and the total equity and debt of the financed project (denominator). ^a Outputs The output will be an emission intensity target (gCO $2$ /kWh) at the portfolio level.
 Example: Financial Institution A commits to reduce its electricity generation project finance portfolio GHG emissions with% per kWh by 2030 from a 2017 base year.
 Portfolio weighting Targets are not weighted within portfolios with targets on other asset classes.